Create custom Grade schemes in D2L Brightspace

 Grading scheme samples

-A grade scheme enables you to organize students’ performances on grade items into levels of achievement.
+A grade scheme enables you to organize students performance on grade items into levels of achievement.
 A grade scheme can include any number of achievement levels.
-Each achievement level has its own range of acceptable grades and a symbol, such as a numeric value, letter, or text description, to represent it.
-You can create your own grade schemes or use schemes set up by your organization.
+Each achievement level has its own range of acceptable grades and a symbol (such as a numeric value, letter, or text description) to represent it.
+You can create your own grade schemes or use schemes set up by your school (i.e. organization schemes).

 Grade scheme